 Take Action!
-Promptly Contact a Los Angeles Nursing Home Coronavirus Lawyer for a Free Consultation
+Promptly Contact a Lawyer for a Free Consultation

 The failure to prevent or treat an infection or a virus, including coronavirus, is a form of elder abuse and neglect.
 For more information pertaining to coronavirus, including its symptoms, please read this firm’s nursing home infections page.
 If you suspect elder neglect in the form of the failure to prevent or treat COVID-19, please call or fill out an electronic contact form today to request a free consultation.
-Cherepinskiy Law Firm, as the assisted living coronavirus attorney, will work diligently to bring the wrongdoers to justice, and to obtain the maximum case value and compensation you deserve.
+Cherepinskiy Law Firm, as a caring and skilled attorney, will work diligently to bring the wrongdoers to justice, and to obtain the maximum case value and compensation you deserve.